 The mountain forests in India are home to a rich variety of flora and fauna and a total of 28 threatened species are confined (as breeding birds) to this region.
 Out of these, six species are relatively widespread in distribution.
 The rest of 22 inhabit one of the region's six Endemic Bird Areas like the Western Himalayas, Eastern Himalayas, Shanxi Mountains, Central Sichuan Mountains, West Sichuan Mountains and Yunnan Mountains.
-All these 28 species are considered as Vulnerable and the species named White-Browed Nuthatch is considered as Endangered.
-Apart from these, the Himalayan Quail that has not been seen for over a century and may be extinct is considered as Critically Endangered.
+All these 28 species are considered vulnerable and the species named White-Browed Nuthatch is considered as endangered.
+Apart from these, the Himalayan Quail that has not been seen for over a century and may be extinct is considered as critically endangered.

 Mountain Forests as Abode of Animal Species The mountain forests in India once used to provide natural habitat to a large number of animal species like Tigers, Leopards, Rhinoceroses, and many varieties of Deer.
 However, most of these species are extinct to this region mainly because of deforestation.
 These important animal species have been restricted to special protected areas like the Jaldapara and Kaziranga sanctuaries in India, at present.
 The forests located in the Middle Himalayas provide habitat to only a few animal species, as most of the species have been destroyed for deforestation.
 In the forests located in Great Himalayas, the animal species like Musk Deer, Wild Goats, Sheep, Wolves, and Indian Snow Leopards are most commonly found.
 All the mountain forests in India are playing an important role in the fresh water cycle of the country.